rubixchain/learn/content/examples.md

 <div class="note note-helpful">

-### Helpful rubix note
+### Helpful Rubix note

 Whales are indeed mammals.
-Marine mammals are able to “stay hydrated” because their kidneys have evolved to excrete more salt + reclaim more water than humans and many other mammals can.
+Marine mammals are able to “stay hydrated” because their kidneys have evolved to excrete more salt and reclaim more water than humans than many other mammals can.
 They also obtain water from their food.
 This is widely documented, for example in <http://reputable>…

 - Easy to understand
 - Directly addresses all of the Tweet’s claims